Vitomirov/UpgradeTask/README.md

 PG_PASSWORD=upgrade123
 PG_DATABASE=upgrade_db
 PORT=3000
+3. Start the Backend Environment
+This script handles setup, migrations, and starting the server using Docker Compose.

+Bash

-3. Start the backend with Docker npm run start
+npm run start

-This script will:
+This script will perform the following actions:

-Stop any running containers
+Stop any running containers.

-Remove old database volume
+Remove the old database volume.

-Build Docker images
+Build Docker images.

-Start containers (backend + Postgres)
+Start containers (backend + Postgres).

-Run database migrations
+Run database migrations.

-Seed products and users (Marko, Milan, Dejan)
+Seed products and initial users (Marko, Milan, Dejan).

-Start backend server with Nodemon
+Start the backend server with Nodemon.

-Check logs to see the Bonus Worker processing team bonuses every 60 seconds.
+💡 Note: Check the logs to see the Bonus Worker running, which processes team bonuses every 60 seconds.

-4. Run Integration Test
+🧪 Run Integration Test
+Execute the full suite of integration tests:

+Bash

 npm run test

-This will:
+This test will:

-Check the health endpoint
+Check the health endpoint.

-Create test users with referrals (Marko, Milan, Dejan)
+Create test users with referrals (Marko, Milan, Dejan).

-Verify upline hierarchy
+Verify the upline hierarchy.

-Create a purchase
+Create a purchase.

-Check the bonuses table for direct and team bonuses
+Check the bonuses table for direct and team bonuses.

-Expected output: bonuses table will have correct amounts, statuses, and scheduled times.
+Expected Output: The bonuses table will have the correct amounts, statuses, and scheduled times, confirming the bonus logic works as designed.

-Notes
+📝 Notes
+Team Bonus Worker

-Team bonus worker runs every 60 seconds to process pending bonuses (status = pending) exactly 1 hour after purchase.
+The Team Bonus Worker runs every 60 seconds to process pending bonuses (status = pending) that are exactly 1 hour past their purchase time.

 Backend logs show bonus processing in real-time:

 Bonus Worker started, running every 60s.
 Bonus Worker: found 2 bonuses to pay.
 Bonus Worker: successfully paid 2 bonuses: [1, 2]

-Commands
-# Start environment (Docker + backend + migrations + seeds)
-npm run start

-# Run integration test
-npm run test